Serechops/Serechops-Stash/README.md

-# Serechops-Stash
+# Serechops-Stash - An Index page for all Stash related plugins

-An Index page for all Stash related plugins.
-Please add this index as a new source in Stash: https://serechops.github.io/Serechops-Stash/index.yml
+Please add this index as a new source in your Stash > Settings > Plugins: https://serechops.github.io/Serechops-Stash/index.yml

 # Renamer